Prince-05/dockerized-laptop-price-predictor/README.md

-# 💻 Laptop Price Predictor – Streamlit App 🧠📈
+# 🐳 Laptop Price Predictor — Fully Dockerized Streamlit App 💻💰

-An interactive **Streamlit web app** that predicts laptop prices based on hardware specifications.
-Under the hood?
-A powerful Random Forest model tuned for accuracy.
-On the outside?
-A clean UI served from Docker — no setup needed, just pull and run.
+Predict laptop prices based on specifications using a **machine learning model** served via a **Dockerized Streamlit app**.
+No Python setup.
+No Jupyter nonsense.
+Just run the container and launch the UI in your browser — like a boss.

 ---